Clearing 2025 is now open

 Specifically, the University will only invest in entities that exhibit best class standards of behaviour and performance in a broad range of environmental, social and governance (ESG) issues, using the approach developed and deployed by its Investment Manager, who must be a signatory to the UN Principles for Responsible Investment.
 This approach encourages entities to adopt high and improving standards of ESG behaviour which the University believes will generate superior long-term financial returns.

-Reflecting its ethical values, the University does not invest in fossil fuel companies or those whose principal business is involved in: tobacco, gambling, adult entertainment, cluster bombs or armaments.
+Reflecting its ethical values, the University does not invest in fossil fuel companies or those whose principal business is involved in: tobacco, gambling, adult entertainment, cluster bombs or armaments, and defence.

 The University is committed to listing a summary of its investments.